syednuman42/Syed-Numan-Portfolio/README.md

-## Importing the DATA and understanding it's Background:
+## Part I : Importing the DATA and understanding it's Background:

 After carefully reading the article and understanding the objective of the project, the necessary libraries and the csv files which contain the ratings of the movies from various movie review platforms were imported in the jupyter notebook.